8 Days / 7 Nights

 • Cruise on the Göta Canal.

-• Helsingbörg-Helsingor ferry.
+• Gothenburg - Frederikshavn ferry.

-• 24-hour assistance telephone at your destination.
+• 24-hour assistance hotline at destination.

 • Basic travel assistance insurance.